Internal Rules Building

 - Practice, action, or what is actually done.

-In this article, we are focusing on the internal rules, and how to build and assess them conceptually.
+In this article, we are focusing on the internal rules, and how to build and assess them conceptually as a platform.

 The "rules platform" analogy is better than the "rules pyramid"

-I rethought the "rules pyramid" analogy and created the "rules platform" as I discuss in more detail here.
+I rethought the traditional "rules pyramid" analogy and created the "rules platform".

 One of the problems with the rules pyramid is the analogy breaks down for anything but a fully built set of internal rules.